microsoft/vscode-docs/docs/copilot/copilot-chat.md

 To further help Copilot give you more relevant answers, you can indicate the scope and intent of your question through chat *participants*.

-Chat partipipants are like experts who have a specialty that they can help you with, and you can talk to them in the chat by mentioning them with the `@` symbol.
-Currently, there are the following built-in chat partipipants:
+Chat participants are like experts who have a specialty that they can help you with, and you can talk to them in the chat by mentioning them with the `@` symbol.
+Currently, there are the following built-in chat participants:

 * `@workspace` has context about the code in your workspace and can help you navigate it, finding relevant files or classes.
 * `@vscode` knows about commands and features in the VS Code editor itself, and can help you use them.